feathersui/feathersui-website/website/docs/haxe-openfl/tree-view.md

 this.addChild(treeView);
 ```

-Next, pass in a [collection](./data-collections.md) that defines the items to render.
+### Data provider

+To render some data in the tree view, pass in a [hierarchical collection](./data-collections.md#hierarchical-collections) that contains an object for each row.

 ```hx
 var collection = new ArrayHierarchicalCollection([